How to Incorporate a Business

 As you plan how your business will grow, there are a number of business structures to consider.
 If you decide on incorporation, you will need to be familiar with how to incorporate a business.
 While the process can be detailed and state-specific, this article outlines the general steps and considerations for incorporation.

-How to Incorporate a Business: Choosing a Name for Your Corporation
+Choosing a Name for Your Corporation

 When you go about choosing a name for your corporation, you should be aware of the rules that your state follows when it comes to corporate names.
 Contact your state's office that deals with corporations to find out these rules if you are not already familiar with them.
 However, the following rules are found in many states: